photo @ Telegraph

 There are many kinds of ginseng, but the popular North American type (Panax quinquefolius) is commonly used to stave off colds.
 It can be taken daily to help prevent colds at the first sign.
 Ginseng boosts your immune system and your white blood cell count.
 It’s been shown in many studies that those who take ginseng daily are less prone to catching colds, and those who take it at the onset of a cold have shorter and less severe sicknesses.
 Ginseng comes in many forms including capsules and teas, which can be found at most stores.

 There you have it!
 Get some rest, eat healthy and enjoy the Christmas season.
-Stay tuned for natural cold remedy recipes as well where I’ll let you know how to mix these ingredients and a few others into cold-curing concoctions!
-Check out our other natural beauty posts as well.
+If you want more natural tips, check out our other natural beauty posts as well.